pineyaaard/local-rag-construction-assistant/README.md

 ## Known Issues & Notes

 - **Chunking tables**: PDF tables (e.g., bill of quantities) lose structure when split by character count.
-Investigating table-aware chunking — see issue 3
+Investigating table-aware chunking — see issue 3.
 - **Serbian diacritics**: Some older documents use ASCII transliteration (`č→c`, `š→s`).
-Need normalization layer before embedding — see issue 7
+Need normalization layer before embedding — see issue 7.
 - **Llama 3 8B context window**: 8K tokens limits the amount of context we can pass.
 Exploring retrieval compression and the 70B model for production deployment on client's A100 cluster.
 - **Response language**: Llama 3 sometimes switches to English mid-response when the source document mixes languages.
-Added system prompt enforcement but not fully reliable yet.
+Added system prompt enforcement but not 100% reliable yet.

 ## License